weikailin/cs6222/5-auth.md

 When people communicate through written words, signatures and seals are applied to ensure that the written message is *exactly* the same from the sender to the receiver.
-Notice that the sender and receiver need to share some information *up front*, for example, the receiver must have known the signature of the sender.
+Notice that the sender must share some information with the receiver *up front*, for example, the receiver must have known the signature of the sender.

 In this section, we will discuss digital methods which make it difficult to “forge” a “signature.”
 Just as with encryption, there